Keibert Ruiz Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The Athletics pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Athletics have a 5.79 team ERA that ranks last among all league pitching staffs.

-- The Athletics give up the fifth-most home runs in baseball (158 total, 1.4 per game).
+- Athletics pitchers combine to surrender the fifth-most home runs in baseball (159 total, 1.4 per game).

-- The righty last appeared on Sunday against the San Francisco Giants, when he tossed 3 1/3 innings, allowing three earned runs while giving up five hits.
+- In his last appearance on Tuesday, the left-hander tossed six innings against the Texas Rangers, allowing two earned runs while surrendering six hits.

-- The 24-year-old has put up a 5.47 ERA and 9 strikeouts per nine innings across 16 games this season, while giving up a batting average of .258 to his opponents.
+- In 26 games this season, the 25-year-old has a 6.30 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .285 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.